Pro Tennis Tour 2: Development

 Pro Tennis Tour 2 was created by a team of five at Blue Byte Software.
 This team included coding by Lothar Schmitt, graphics by János Tóth, Thorsten Knop & Uwe Meier, and score by Haiko Ruttmann.
 Lothar Schmitt was also involved with the project.
 The game was released entirely in English, but the manual was also released in German, and French.

 The Amiga game was published by Ubisoft in 1991 in the United Kingdom, and the United States, and was later released in France, and Germany in 1993.
 The game was also released in Italy by distribution company "Leader", and Spain by Spanish publisher "Dro Soft".
-The game was also self-published for DOS in 1991.
+The game was also self-published for MS-DOS in 1991.

 The game would later have an unofficial sequel in Game, Net & Match! also released by Blue Byte Software in 1998 for Windows.
 The game's features expand on those in Pro Tennis Tour 2, and add internet play.
 Due to the game's differing name, and move to 3D, the game was never officially released as a sequel to the Pro Tennis Tour series.
 Its working title however was Great Courts 3.